 It’s very effective because it costs (little to) nothing in terms of money and time.
 Also, it still manages to drive sales and increase outreach.

 User-generated content can be text (reviews, testimonials, blog posts, social media posts, case studies) or visuals (photos or videos – live streams or recorded).

 Yes.
 Not only that you can, but it’s also highly recommendable that you do so.
 While ads offer features of the product/services, user-generated content relates on a more personal level with the user.
 The creator does this by explaining the benefits first-hand.

 A user-generated content platform is a software as a service (SaaS).
 It helps businesses collect and curate various types of content (photos, videos, online media).
 Then use them as part of their marketing campaign.

-Try EmbedFeed and display all your YouTube videos on your website with just a few clicks.
+Try EmbedFeed, generate Facebook, Instagram, TikTok, or YouTube videos, and display them on your website with just a few clicks.

 All PRO features | Cancel any time.